Religious Studies: Myth, Narrative and Theory (MA)

 Applications can be made for this course via our Online Application Service selecting the MA Religious Studies (Religious Studies) option from the list of courses.
 Applicants should use the Personal Statement section of the form to outline their area of interest and, if possible, the topic that they hope to research for their dissertation.

-For more information on funding available for Masters students in the School of History, Archaeology and Religion please see the school's funding information page.
+For more information on funding available, please see the funding information page.

 Next intake: September each year